 15.)
 London

 I couldn’t forget to shout out London as one of the best places to visit in England, could I?
-I mean, it’s one of my favourite cities in the world and there’s so much to do that you’ll love.
+I mean, it’s one of my favourite cities in the world, and there’s so much to do in London that you really can’t miss it!

 If you’re looking for some unique places, make sure to see some of London’s secret spots, its incredible markets, best bars and restaurants with a view.
 You’ll gorge on everything in sight!